 We prudentially regulate banks, licensed insurers, licensed non-bank deposit takers and designated financial market infrastructures.
 While prudential regulation does not guarantee that a business will not fail, we recommend only dealing with regulated entities.
-This page will help you identify who is regulated by us, and lists warnings we have issued about businesses claiming to be regulated entities.
+The information below will help you identify who is regulated by us and lists warnings we have issued about businesses claiming to be regulated entities.

 - It is an offence under the Banking (Prudential Supervision) Act 1989 to hold out that a person is a registered bank by using a name, title, trade mark, style, designation or description representing or implying a person is a registered bank.